BartlettJE/statsresdesign/docs/09-BayesHypo.md

                             iterations = 1e5) # 10,000 in math notation
 ```

-Once we have the samples, we can use the generic `plot` function to see trace plots (more on those in chapter 10) and a density plot of the posterior distributions for several parameters.
+Once we have the samples, we can use the base `plot` function to see trace plots (more on those in chapter 10) and a density plot of the posterior distributions for several parameters.

 ```r